tomchiang30115/exa-data-eng-assessment/README.md

 `exa-data-eng-assessment` - This directory contains the main pipeline code.

-`data` - Directory hosting the raw input FHIR .json data files which are to be processed by the pipeline.
+`data` - Directory where all FHIR .json data files are, which are to be processed by the pipeline.

 `Dockerfile` - This file is used to build the Docker image for the pipeline.

-`Initial ET pipeline.ipynb` - This Jupyter notebook is used to run the pipeline in interactive mode.
+`Initial ET pipeline.ipynb` - This Jupyter notebook is used in the beginning to explore around the json files.

-`FHIR_data_loader.py` - This is the main Python script that initiates the pipeline.
+`FHIR_data_loader.py` - This is the main Python script that initiates the pipeline and load the data into PostgreSQL database.

-`README.md` - This file contains the project documentation.
+`README.md` - This file contains the documentation for the project.

 `requirements.txt` - This file contains the Python dependencies required by the pipeline.